Jonny Edgar

-Jonny Edgar (born 13 February 2004) is an English racing driver currently racing in the 2023 FIA Formula 3 Championship for MP Motorsport.
-He was both a member of the Red Bull Junior Team and the 2020 ADAC Formula 4 champion.
-He is the cousin of F1 Academy driver Jessica Edgar.
+Jonny Edgar (born 13 February 2004) is a British racing driver racing in the FIA World Endurance Championship with TF Sport and the IMSA SportsCar Championship with AO Racing.
+He won the 2024 European Le Mans Series alongside Louis Delétraz and Robert Kubica and is the 2020 ADAC F4 champion.

-Career
+Early career

 Karting

 Born in Whitehaven, Edgar started his career in 2012, being in the fourth generation of Edgars to practice motor racing.
 Edgar began his karting career with Fusion Motorsport in Britain, finishing second in the Super 1 National Championship just three years after his debut.
 He also won the SKUSA SuperNationals that year, driving for Team Benik.
 His karting highlight came in 2017, when he won the CIK-FIA European Championship in the OKJ-category on his first attempt, having beaten the likes of Hadrien David, Zane Maloney and Jack Doohan.
 In Edgar's final year of karting he managed to finish third in the WSK Super Master Series, having remained with Forza Racing.